-Mr. Naing has served as the President of RWN Development Group, LLC (“RWN”) since its inception.
+Mr. Naing has served as the President & CEO of RWN Development Group, LLC (“RWN”) since its inception.
 During the mid-1970s and onward, Mr. Naing specialized in condominium conversion projects, primarily in Washington, DC, purchasing and converting the McIntyre Portfolio, including most notably The Rockledge, Belmont Park, The Louie, and Capitol Court.

 One of Mr. Naing’s most notable developments began with the acquisition of 24th and L in Washington, DC.
 At 24th and L, Mr. Naing led the team in the rezoning and ground-up development of a mixed-used office, retail, and luxury residential project known as 2401 Pennsylvania Avenue, NW (“2401”).
 At the time, 2401 was one of the first truly high-end luxury projects to be developed in DC strictly as a rental project.
 2401, which was designed by KCF (Phil Esocoff), won the 1992 Architectural Award (“AIA”) as the finest building in the United States.
 Later that year, 2401 was featured on the cover of the AIA magazine.

 During the 1980s, Mr. Naing specialized primarily in the restoration of historic properties.
 Notable among the many projects he developed during those years were The Parkmont School (Georgetown), The Gaslight Club (CBD), The Teddy Roosevelt Mansion (CBD), The Anchorage and Moorings Office Buildings (Dupont Circle), The Lincoln Building (East End), and The Arcade (Chevy Chase).